vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/smb_file_shares.md

 weight = 60
 +++

 ASP.NET applications deployed to PCF are running on Diego Windows Cells which are not joined to any domain.
-Typically in a non-PCF environment connecting to an enterprise SMB share requires domain authentication and as a result consuming a SMB share from a Windows cell requires some additional configuration that is usually handled by a Windows server admin.
+Typically in a Cloud Foundry environment connecting to an enterprise SMB share requires domain authentication and as a result consuming a SMB share from a Windows cell requires some additional configuration that is usually handled by a Windows server admin.

 ### !UPDATE

-Please refer to the updated smb shares recipe [here](https://dotnet-cookbook.cfapps.io/windows/smb).
+Please refer to the updated SMB shares recipe [here](https://dotnet-cookbook.cfapps.io/windows/smb).

 ## PAS